remake/remake-cli/site-src/what-is-crud.md

 A CRUD web app lets you:

 * **Create** things
-  * For example: posts / articles / tasks
+  * For example: posts, articles, tasks, and/or images
 * **Read**/view things
 * **Update** things
 * And **delete** things